BananoTime/mayo-reddit-tipbot/README.md

-## I found a bug or I have a concern.
-Question Mark?
+## I found a bug or I have a concern?

-Post it on the [MayoCoin subreddit](https://reddit.com/r/mayocoin) .
+Post it on the [MayoCoin subreddit](https://reddit.com/r/MayoCoin) .